RDFLib/pyLODE/README.rst

 ========
 pyLODE has been tested with all of the 30+ ontologies in `pylode/examples/ <pylode/examples/>`_ and we are trying to ensure it captures all of their annotations.
 For each example, there is the original RDF file and the corresponding output, in HTML & Markdown.
+There are some examples of ADOC too.

 For example, `Epimorphic's <https://www.epimorphics.com/>`__'s **Registry Ontology** is: